 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where lueshite typically forms.
+Look in alkaline igneous rocks country, the host setting where lueshite typically forms.
 If you start seeing aegirine, nepheline, microcline in float, you are in the right ground.
 Field specimens usually show a cubic to pseudo-cubic crystals, sometimes elongated or flattened habit, so train your eye for that shape before scanning the outcrop.